Improving Generative Methods for Causal Evaluation via Simulation-Based Inference: Inconsistency of arbitrary point estimates with source data distributions

-In both cases, we have the same causal effect parameter, but two different conditional distributions $P(Y|X, T)$.
-In practice, the learned conditional data distributions may not different from each other as drastically as shown in this example, but in cases when there is a conflict between the user-specified parameter value and the possible conditional distributions that satisfy that assignment, we may see the effects of such variation. \end{proof}
+In practice, the learned conditional data distributions may not differ from each other drastically, but in cases when there is a conflict between the user-specified parameter value and the possible conditional distributions that satisfy that assignment, we may see the effects of such variation. \end{proof}

-\item[(ii)] We now look at consider the setting when the causal effect is unidentifiable from the source data.
-These can occur due to a variety of reasons, but we focus on the presence of unobserved confounding for our analysis.
-In the presence of unmeasured confounding, constraining the value of the average treatment effect (ATE) may lead to multiple different distributions of $P(X,Z)$ and $P(Y|T,X,Z)$ that are consistent with the given ATE value, while inducing the same observational distribution $P(Y|T,X)$.